OlivorHill/JavaScriptBasicsRepo/README.md

 # Testing changes in files when merging / doing pull requests
 I am adding more lines into this file to check if the git diff command is working as it should be.

+# Adding the test text to the master branch of this repo